rainlanguage/dotrain/README.md

       "entrypoints": ["entrypoint1", "entrypoint2"]
     }
   ],
-  // path of local meta files to use when compiling, fields are optional "meta": {
-    // for meta files that are binary
-    // if the hash is provided (such as secod item), the validity of the data will be checked against ot "binary": [
-      // just path
+  "meta": {
+    "binary": [
       "./path/to/binary-meta",
-      // path with hash, this format will result in explicit hash check {
+      {
         "path": "./path/to/another-binary-meta",
         "hash": "0x123456789abcdef..."
       }
     ],
-    // for meta files that are utf8 encoded hex string starting with 0x
-    // if the hash is provided (such as secod item), the validity of the data will be checked against ot "hex": [
-      // just path
+    "hex": [
       "./path/to/hex-meta",
-      // path with hash, this format will result in explicit hash check {
+      {
         "path": "./path/to/another-hex-meta",
         "hash": "0x123456789abcdef..."
       }
     ]
   },
-  // list of subgraph endpoints to use when compiling "subgraphs": [
+  "subgraphs": [
     "https://subgraph1-uril",
     "https://subgraph2-uril",